JaiDoubleU/color-generator/README.md

 ```
 This runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 - To customize the generated colors, modify the parameters at the top of `/src/ColorPaletteGenerator.js`.
-The development server will automatically build and refresh the colors.
+The development server will automatically build and refresh the generated colors.

 - To build the project for production: